dherman/module-tag/module-tag/README.md

 * they're implicitly strict, eliminating some of the most egregious misfeatures (e.g., `with`) and interoperability hazards (e.g., block-local function declarations) of legacy JS

+To understand the design and how you might build apps with the `module` tag, see the [explainer document](explainer.md).